Alone (i-Ten song): Dreams version

-In late 1984, actress Valerie Stevenson and actor John Stamos covered the song for the CBS sitcom Dreams under their roles as Lisa Copley and Gino Minnelli.
-It appeared in the episode of the same name where the band perform the song for Frank and Louise's anniversary party.
+In late 1984, actress Valerie Stevenson and actor John Stamos recorded the song for the CBS sitcom Dreams in their roles as Lisa Copley and Gino Minnelli.
+It appears in the episode of the same name, in which the band perform the song for Frank and Louise's anniversary party.
 It is the earliest cover of the song.
-In that episode, Frank and Gino write a poem and turn it into a song.
+In the episode, Frank and Gino write a poem and develop it into a song.
 The episode aired on November 7, 1984.
-The song was released as a single that same day, but did not chart.
+The song was released as a single on the same day, but it did not chart.

 Heart version

-Heart released the song as the first single from their ninth studio album, Bad Animals, in May 1987.
-Their version is a power ballad that begins with a piano line and a subdued vocal from Ann Wilson, leading to a synth-led hard-rock chorus.
-Tom Kelly, the song's coauthor and himself an experienced session singer, provided the high harmony parts on the record.
+Heart released the song as the lead single from their ninth studio album, Bad Animals, on May 16, 1987.
+Their recording is a power ballad that opens with a piano introduction and a restrained vocal by Ann Wilson, building into a synth‑driven hard‑rock chorus.
+Tom Kelly, the song's co‑writer and an experienced session vocalist, provided the high harmony parts on the track.

-"Alone" reached No. 1 on both the US Billboard Hot 100 and the US CashboxTop 100.
-It peaked at No. 3 on the UK Singles Chart.

-Elsewhere, it hit No. 1 in Canada, the top five in Ireland, Norway, and Switzerland, the top 10 in Australia, Belgium and the Netherlands, and the top 20 in West Germany.
-An "unplugged" version of the song later appeared on Heart's 1995 album The Road Home.
-An extended version of "Alone" (5:30 long) was included on the Japanese 3" mini-CD of Heart's third single from Bad Animals, "There's the Girl".
+"Alone" reached number one on both the US Billboard Hot 100 and the US Cash Box Top 100.
+It peaked at number three on the UK Singles Chart.
+Internationally, it topped the chart in Canada, reached the top five in Ireland, Norway, and Switzerland, the top 10 in Australia, Belgium, and the Netherlands, and the top 20 in West Germany.
+An unplugged version later appeared on Heart's 1995 album The Road Home.
+An extended 5:30 version was issued on the Japanese 3‑inch CD of the album's third single, "There's the Girl".

-Cash Box said that it's "a potent, emotion-drenched rock ballad that features Ann Wilson's signature billowing, riveting vocal performance."
-It earned the band a nomination for the Grammy Award for Best Pop Vocal Performance by a Duo or Group at the 30th Annual Grammy Awards.
+Cash Box described the track as "a potent, emotion‑drenched rock ballad that features Ann Wilson's signature billowing, riveting vocal performance".
+The song earned Heart a nomination for the Grammy Award for Best Pop Vocal Performance by a Duo or Group at the 30th Annual Grammy Awards.

 Music video

-The video for the song was directed by Marty Callner, and was released in June 1987.
-It starts with Ann at the top of a balcony singing to Nancy, who is at the bottom (similar to the Romeo and Juliet balcony scene).
-Ann is then seen in all black, including a funeral veil and gown.
-The two sisters are then seen performing the refrain to an audience on stage, when Nancy's piano collapses at the first bang of the chorus.
-During the second verse, a broken-down and dilapidated set is seen, with Nancy playing the piano within it.
-Nancy is then seen riding atop a black horse.
-It then shows Ann, in the all-black outfit within the broken set and thereby resembling a witch, before cutting directly back to the stage performance as the song reaches its climax.
-As the song fades out, a shot of Ann and Nancy together is shown, with each one looking directly into each other's eyes, before finally finishing with a quick shot of Ann's face as the screen goes black.
+The music video, directed by Marty Callner, was released in June 1987.
+It begins with Ann standing on a balcony singing to Nancy below on stage playing the piano, echoing the Romeo and Juliet balcony scene.
+Ann then appears dressed entirely in black, including a veil and gown.
+The sisters are shown performing the chorus on stage, where Nancy's piano collapses at the first impact of the chorus.
+During the second verse, Nancy plays a piano placed within a deteriorated set.
+She is later shown riding a black horse.
+Ann appears again in the all‑black outfit within the broken set, before the video cuts back to the stage performance for the song's climax.
+As the track fades, Ann and Nancy face each other, followed by a final close‑up of Ann before the screen goes dark.